iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > A bit confusing at first, it was not obvious which buttons to press, particularly the first time I had to report back.
 There's too much on screen in my opinion.
 Once you know, it's easy enough.<br> :date: __2021-02-26 12:49:23__

-> It's not intuitive, sometimes confusing especially between what's the page for vaccine symptoms and daily health.<br> :date: __2021-02-22 12:48:09__

-> Disappointed with wildly varying statistics creating a lack of trust in software<br> :date: __2021-02-21 11:46:37__

-> Site sticks occasionally and leaves you hanging in the air.
-Doesn't offer a ' no change' tickbox.<br> :date: __2021-02-20 21:13:38__

-> Its fine, but I would like to be able to specifically say about how I feel after the vaccine.
-I am feeling nauseous, but only because I had the vaccine earlier today, and I have had to say that on a section which I believe relates to Covid symptoms.<br> :date: __2021-02-18 18:11:49__

-> Initially worked really well with a daily reminder to report but the reminder has stopped working since one of the updates.
-Otherwise it's really easy to use and has a lot of information on the study, symptoms, developments re vaccines that's useful and interesting.<br> :date: __2021-02-16 23:40:20__

-> Nice and well developped Covid-19 tracker app.
-The exposure map in regard with the region is very useful, although it cannot be zoomed in too much and it's difficult to select adjacent regions.
-Update: Initial Area Map is not updated as it seems, giving false current estimates (for long).
-UK map displays totally different estimates per area and should be correct.<br> :date: __2021-02-15 22:39:51__

 #### 2-star reviews